The Honors Tutorial

 • HON 349 Course: Complete the HON 349 course which requires submission of the following assignments:

-• Evidence of successful completion of any coursework involved in the Tutorial Alternative opportunity, typically a transcript or certificate (if applicable)
+• Evidence of successful completion of any coursework involved in the Tutorial Alternative opportunity, typically a transcript or certificate from the university where you studied abroad.
+If your tutorial experience did not involve coursework (internships or work experiences, for example), you do not need to submit this evidence.

 • At least six photographs representative of the experience, including pictures of the student, that are suitable for the Honors College website, and